lynxthecat/cake-autorate/INSTALLATION.md

 ## Install as a service

-You can install CAKE-autorate as a service that starts up the autorate process whenever the router reboots.
+You can install cake-autorate as a service that starts up the autorate process whenever the router reboots.
 To do this:

 - [SSH into the router](https://openwrt.org/docs/guide-quick-start/sshadministration)